jacklul/asuswrt-scripts/README.md

 You can override config variables for scripts by creating `.conf` with the same base name as the script.

-If there is another file with the same base name as the script then it is required for that script to work.

 Remember to mark the scripts as executable after installing, you can do it in one command like this:
 ```sh
 chmod +x /jffs/scripts/*.sh